AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 ```
 AR=llvm-ar RANLIB=llvm-ranlib CC=afl-clang-lto CXX=afl-clang-lto++ ./configure --disable-shared
 ```
-and on some target you have to to AR=/RANLIB= even for make as the configure script does not save it ...
+and on some target you have to to AR=/RANLIB= even for make as the configure script does not save it.
+Other targets ignore environment variables and need the parameters set via `./configure --cc=... --cxx= --ranlib= ...` etc. (I am looking at you ffmpeg!).

 ### compiling programs still fail

 afl-clang-lto is still work in progress.

-Please report issues at:
-[https://github.com/AFLplusplus/AFLplusplus/issues/226](https://github.com/AFLplusplus/AFLplusplus/issues/226)
+Known issues:
+  * Anything that llvm11 cannot compile, afl-clang-lto can not compile either - obviously
+  * Anything that does not compile with LTO, afl-clang-lto can not compile either - obviously

+Hence if building a target with afl-clang-lto fails try to build it with llvm11 and LTO enabled (`CC=clang-11` `CXX=clang++-11` `CFLAGS=-flto=full` and `CXXFLAGS=-flto=full`).
+If this succeeeds then there is an issue with afl-clang-lto.
+Please report at [https://github.com/AFLplusplus/AFLplusplus/issues/226](https://github.com/AFLplusplus/AFLplusplus/issues/226)

 ## Upcoming Work